 Looking back, I realize now how prophetic the Christmas gift was that I had given her.
-Taking care of my mother for the next year and half was definitely one of the most enlightening experiences I have ever had.
+Taking care of my mother for the next year and a half was definitely one of the most enlightening experiences I have ever had.
 Witnessing her spiritual awakening, and crossing over into the next reality as her earth suit failed her, was just the beginning of my own awakening to living in the present moment and what that truly means.

 As I sit here sharing my life experience with you, I have a whole new appreciation and friendliness with living in the present moment.
 I now see the present moment as the access point for being powerful and experiencing true peace.
 When we become present, we become aware of our ego and through this awareness, can access our “I AM presence.”

 See, something happens.
 The human condition (Our Ego) then makes what happened to us mean something.
 The human condition (Our Ego) begins to identify more and more with the story, and the meaning it has made up about what happened.
 The human condition (Our Ego) eventually believes this is who it is.
-(Example: Identity from story: “I was abused, I was hurt, I was not worthy, or, I was not good enough.”)
+(Example: Identity from the story: “I was abused, I was hurt, I was not worthy, or, I was not good enough.”)

 Push the repeat button for a lifetime of a recycled experience of suffering.
-I realize this is the condensed and unemotional version but I hope it “bottom-lines” and simplifies the collective human condition for you enough, to BEWARE and BECOME AWARE!
+I realize this is the condensed version but I hope it “bottom-lines” and simplifies the collective human condition for you enough, to BEWARE and BECOME AWARE!

 I want to go inspect further, so I walk along the property line into the backyard, where an old pool, a decorative stone fountain, and patio area, shape a once inviting hideaway of a backyard.
 Now, however, there is only a skeleton of the home’s structure to protect this once private space, from the street.